TheEverdawn/everdawn/README.md

 `node index.js`

+To have the app restart as you make changes, instead run `npx nodemon index.js`.

 The app will now be running locally and will respond to commands, events, etc that it cares about.

 ## Deployment